ziyangwang007/VIT4UNet/README.md

 ## Dataset

-1. CT Spine Segmentation (10 patients with around 500 slices each) The original CT Spine dataset is available to access at [Link](http://spineweb.digitalimaginggroup.ca/Index.php?n=Main.Datasets#Dataset_2.3A_Spine_and_Vertebrae_Segmentation), and we provide preprocessed numpy format suitable to directly use in ViT4UNet at [Google Drive](https://drive.google.com/file/d/1Qe98-FUMpSkjF0gDi2PFeAlxq5TVi4LJ/view?usp=sharing)
+1. CT Spine Segmentation (10 patients with around 500 slices each)

+The original CT Spine dataset is available to access at [Link](http://spineweb.digitalimaginggroup.ca/Index.php?n=Main.Datasets#Dataset_2.3A_Spine_and_Vertebrae_Segmentation), and we provide preprocessed numpy format suitable to directly use in ViT4UNet at [Google Drive](https://drive.google.com/file/d/1Qe98-FUMpSkjF0gDi2PFeAlxq5TVi4LJ/view?usp=sharing)

 2. CT COVID 19 Segmentation (around 1000 slices from >40 patients)

 The original CT Spine dataset is available to access at Kaggle [Link](https://www.kaggle.com/competitions/covid-segmentation), and we provide preprocessed numpy format suitable to directly use in ViT4UNet at [Google Drive](https://drive.google.com/file/d/1kDhAdaxIz11oeYD6rtdSNtVTsqpESqXc/view?usp=sharing)

 3. MRI Cardiac Segmentation (100 patients)

 The original MRI Cardiac dataset is available to access at [Link](https://www.creatis.insa-lyon.fr/Challenge/acdc/), and we provide preprocessed h5 format to use in ViT4UNet at [Google Drive](https://drive.google.com/file/d/1F3JzBSIURtFJkfcExBcT6Hu7Ar5_f8uv/view?usp=drive_link)

 4. Ultrasound Nerve Segmentation (6000 slices)

 The original Ultrasound Nerve dataset is available to access at Kaggle [Link](https://www.kaggle.com/c/ultrasound-nerve-segmentation), and we provide preprocessed numpy format suitable to directly use in ViT4UNet at [Google Drive](https://drive.google.com/file/d/1-lmKpdhcA2ItKqnmQpygJITEEQf3EQqq/view?usp=sharing)

+5. MRI Brain Tumor Segmentation

+The original MRI Brain Tumor dataset is available to access at [Link](https://www.med.upenn.edu/cbica/brats-2019/), and we provide preprocessed h5 format to use in ViT4UNet at [Google Drive](https://drive.google.com/file/d/1erKoNzknobgn7gZYEXylsJFYqq-gc6xQ/view)

 ## Preprocessing Data